 Passive innovators are ‘chillers’ of the market.
 They wait for a demand to arise.
 So, they don’t act until the customers demand changes in current products.

 Their core approach is to produce as per customer’s reviews and expectations.
-Whereas Proactive innovator searches for hidden expectations and responds to the market.
+Whereas a Proactive innovator searches for hidden expectations and responds to the market.

 Process of Innovation Model

 The Innovation Model process is the method of bringing an idea or invention into reality as a product.
-The innovation model should make the process economical and great value driver.
+The innovation model should make the process economical and a great value driver.